About this course

 This module covers advanced sensors and signal processing techniques for machinery condition monitoring.
 It discusses the condition monitoring strategies, introduces leading edge sensing methods and advanced signal processing techniques and provide introd...

-This module is primarily for those taking one of our audiology programmes or taking the module stand-alone as part of career development and provides fundamental academic and practical preparation for clinical work in the assessment and management of vest...
+This module is primarily intended for those taking one of our audiology programmes or taking the module stand-alone as part of career development.
+It might also be of interest to a student on a non-audiology degree interested in the human responses to vib...

 This module lies at the intersection of robotics and biology.
 Through the abstraction of design principles from biological systems, it is possible to develop a range of core competences, including mechatronic systems, sensor and actuator technologies.
 By ...